sustrik/ribosome/README.md

 name = 'Fred'
 .Hello, @{name}!
 ```
-With straight Ruby functions, the return value is converted into a string
+With straight JavaScript/Ruby functions, the return value is converted into
-and written to the output.
+a string and written to the output.

 If the embedded expression produces ribosome output itself, the text is
 inserted into the output file instead of the return value: